lunarfyre7/vuerb/README.md

-# Vuerb
+# Vue.rb

-!!THIS IS AN ALPHA LEVEL WIP PROJECT!!
+!!THIS IS AN ALPHA LEVEL WIP PROJECT AVERT YOUR EYES LEST YOU BE BLINDED!!

-Vuerb, Vue + Opal!
+Vue.rb, Vue + Opal!
 Code Vue front ends in ruby.

 ## Installation